Electrocardiogram-Language Model for Few-Shot Question Answering with Meta Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{E}lectrocardiograms (ECGs) provide a wealth of physiological information crucial for diagnosing a wide range of cardiac conditions.
-Interpreting these signals, however, requires specialized expertise, and even experienced clinicians can face challenges in discerning subtle patterns or adapting their knowledge to novel or complex cases.
+Electrocardiograms (ECGs) provide a wealth of physiological information crucial for diagnosing a wide range of cardiac conditions.
+Although doctors are professionally trained to diagnose~\citep{garcia200112,o2008complete}, and even AI systems have shown promise in not only enhancing diagnostic accuracy but also relieving the pressure on healthcare professionals~\citep{jin2024cardiologist,ribeiro2020automatic,hannun2019cardiologist}.
+However, they are usually trained in limited and incomplete categories~\citep{al2024comprehensive}.
 The advent of large language models (LLMs) coupled with advancements in multimodal learning presents a transformative opportunity to enhance ECG interpretation by integrating the rich contextual understanding of language with the detailed physiological insights encoded within ECG signals.
 This fusion of modalities allows for a more comprehensive and nuanced analysis, potentially leading to more accurate and timely diagnoses.
 Multimodal question answering (QA) systems, operating at this intersection of ECG data and natural language processing, are emerging as a powerful tool for automating and augmenting clinical workflows, offering the potential to improve diagnostic accuracy, efficiency, and accessibility.
 By enabling direct interaction with ECG data through natural language queries, these systems can streamline the diagnostic process and empower clinicians with more informed decision-making capabilities.